Central Michigan Chippewas play in MAC Tournament against the Bowling Green Falcons - WTOP News

 BOTTOM LINE: Central Michigan and Bowling Green square off in the MAC Tournament.

 The Chippewas are 12-6 against MAC opponents and 6-7 in non-conference play.
-Central Michigan ranks fourth in the MAC with 23.7 defensive rebounds per game led by Brian Taylor averaging 6.2.
+Central Michigan allows 70.2 points and has been outscored by 3.4 points per game.

 The Falcons are 10-8 in MAC play.
-Bowling Green is fifth in the MAC scoring 74.2 points per game and is shooting 43.4%.
+Bowling Green has a 2-2 record in one-possession games.

-Central Michigan’s average of 6.2 made 3-pointers per game is 1.1 fewer made shots on average than the 7.3 per game Bowling Green gives up.
-Bowling Green averages 6.5 made 3-pointers per game this season, 1.1 fewer made shots on average than the 7.6 per game Central Michigan allows.
+Central Michigan is shooting 42.2% from the field this season, 2.1 percentage points lower than the 44.3% Bowling Green allows to opponents.
+Bowling Green averages 74.2 points per game, 4.0 more than the 70.2 Central Michigan gives up to opponents.

+TOP PERFORMERS: Anthony Pritchard is averaging 13.1 points, 5.2 rebounds, 4.6 assists and 1.6 steals for the Chippewas.
+Derrick Butler is averaging 2.2 made 3-pointers over the last 10 games.

-TOP PERFORMERS: Aidan Rubio is shooting 40.2% from beyond the arc with 1.7 made 3-pointers per game for the Chippewas, while averaging seven points.
-Derrick Butler is averaging 13.5 points and 5.6 rebounds over the last 10 games.
+Marcus Hill is scoring 20.5 points per game and averaging 4.9 rebounds for the Falcons.
+Rashaun Agee is averaging 14.8 points and 11.2 rebounds over the last 10 games.

 LAST 10 GAMES: Chippewas: 6-4, averaging 65.1 points, 41.4 rebounds, 10.1 assists, 5.2 steals and 4.9 blocks per game while shooting 39.9% from the field.
 Their opponents have averaged 67.4 points per game.